ike54/parking/README.md

 ######Note, the three links above will give a 404 error if you are not logged into Github and have not been invited by Isaac Karrer as a collaborator.

 #Parking Application
 A Ruby on Rails web application is proposed as a backend for the mobile user interface.
+A RESTful API will be added so that an Android mobile app may request data and login.

 The starting point from this application is from the repository [SampleApp](https://github.com/ike54/sampleApp).
 The working web application, SampleApp may be viewed [here](https://blooming-falls-1904.herokuapp.com/) (the application must wake up, patience please).
 SampleApp is the result of Isaac Karrer engaging in the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
 Once the Microposts model, table and tests are removed all that remains is an application where users may register, login, change passwords, and choose an avatar via gravatar.